-The town is not subject to coastal flooding.
+5.11.1 The town is not subject to coastal flooding.
 The impact of global warming on flood related issues including surface water is unevaluated.
 While surface water flooding does cause problems as a result of existing drainage capacity, this situation should not be impacted upon by development planned in the Neighbourhood Plan.
 Each site for development within a high risk flood zone will need a site specific flood assessment proposing flood mitigation measures.

-5.11 Design issues
+5.12 Design issues

-The development of two large residential estates, several smaller blocks of residential developments and a large industrial area around the old town of Newport Pagnell has resulted in a mix in housing layouts and design, ranging from the Town Centre properties dating back to the 16th century and Victorian terraced streets, to the semi-detached and detached residences of the 20th century.
+5.12.1 The development of two large residential estates, several smaller blocks of residential developments and a large industrial area around the old town of Newport Pagnell has resulted in a mix in housing layouts and design, ranging from the Town Centre properties dating back to the 16th century and Victorian terraced streets, to the semi-detached and detached residences of the 20th century.
 Outside of the conservation area, design features are varied and interesting, yet do not give a closed-in feel to the town, with plenty of open space, good garden frontage, and welcome street planting.

-5.12 Conclusions
+5.13 Conclusions

-- There is an increasing proportion of over 65s, but also of 0-4 year olds. - There is low proportion of affordable housing, through council or housing association stock. - There is shortage of shared ownership properties. - Schools in Newport Pagnell are able to cope with existing pupil numbers, but large scale development will affect this. - There is an adequate number of doctors per 1000 head of the population, but facilities are stretched and health providers are seeking improved facilities. - There is a shortage of playing field space, and also Neighbourhood Play Area provision on the east side of the town. - There is a lot of existing open space provision which will be better used as the population increases. - There is a shortage of car parking in the Town Centre, particularly long stay parking. - The cycle route network is not complete and does not encourage sustainable movement. - There is available brownfield land in the town. - The town has extensive historical assets.
+- 5.13.1 Conclusions arising from an examination of the evidence are: - There is an increasing proportion of over 65s, but also of 0-4 year olds. - There is low proportion of affordable housing, through council or housing association stock. - There is shortage of shared ownership properties. - Schools in Newport Pagnell are able to cope with existing pupil numbers, but large scale development will affect this. - There is an adequate number of doctors per 1000 head of the population, but facilities are stretched and health providers are seeking improved facilities. - There is a shortage of playing field space, and also Neighbourhood Play Area provision on the east side of the town. - There is a lot of existing open space provision which will be better used as the population increases. - There is a shortage of car parking in the Town Centre, particularly long stay parking. - The cycle route network is not complete and does not encourage sustainable movement. - There is available brownfield land in the town. - The town has extensive historical assets.